How to track your team’s time off

 If you select the “Team managers” option, all the users with the team manager role in Clockify will be able to approve the request.

-Bear in mind that, apart from admins, only users with the team manager role in your workplace can approve time off requests.
+Apart from admins, only users with the team manager role in your workplace can approve time off requests.

 When you’ve entered all the details, click “Create” — and your policy is all set.